Education and industry unite at key event championing gender equity in computer science

 “We continue our commitment to elevate technology startups, not-for-profits, and organisations striving for positive change in the field.
 Partnering with NCCE and STEM Learning is an important aspect of this work, building equitable and inclusive pathways for marginalised groups, young people, women and girls underrepresented in the technology space.”

 If you haven’t joined the I Belong programme yet, enrol today!
-If you’ve already enrolled but haven’t yet completed the programme, check your dashboard and proceed with the next steps to earn your school certificate and demonstrate your dedication to closing the gender gap in computing.Recommend0 recommendationsPublished in Education, Social impact
+If you’ve already enrolled but haven’t yet completed the programme, check your dashboard and proceed with the next steps to earn your school certificate and demonstrate your dedication to closing the gender gap in computing.Recommend0 recommendationsPublished in EdTech, Skills and apprenticeships

 Responses